netenglabs/suzieq/docs/inventory.md

 The device sources currently supported are:

-- Host list (the same used with the old option `-D` in Suzieq 0.15.x or lower)
+- Host list (the same used with the old option `-D` in SuzieQ 0.15.x or lower)
 - Ansible inventory, specifing a path to a file that has to be the output of ```ansible-inventory --list``` command
 - Netbox